tarantool/doc/doc/enterprise/security.rst

 Security hardening guide
 ========================

-This guide explains how to enhance security in your Tarantool Enterprise cluster using built-in features and provides general recommendations on security hardening.
+This guide explains how to enhance security in your Tarantool Enterprise Edition's cluster using built-in features and provides general recommendations on security hardening.
 If you need to perform a security audit of a Tarantool Enterprise cluster, refer to the :doc:`security checklist <audit>`.

-Tarantool Enterprise does not provide a dedicated API for security control.
+Tarantool Enterprise Edition does not provide a dedicated API for security control.
 All the necessary configurations can be done via an administrative console or initialization code.

-Tarantool Enterprise has the following built-in security features:
+Tarantool Enterprise Edition has the following built-in security features:

 *  :ref:`authentication <enterprise-authentication>`
 *  :ref:`access control <enterprise-access-control>`